TelemetryDeck/docs/articles/insights-about-daily-users.md

 ## Select or create a new group

 A great tool for all your insights is grouping!
 They help you group your insights the way you like them.
-We provide you with a row of display options so that your groups become an easy and quick way to get information about your app's data in a single click.
+We provide you with a row of display options so that your groups become a quick way to get information about your app's data in a single click.
-In case you have not already created a group where your new insight fits into, here is a quick guide on how to create groups in the browser dashboard:

-To create a group in the dashboard, have a look at the left sidebar.
-Here you can find the `GROUPS` category.
-Click on _+ New Group_, give your group a name, and then click on `Create`.
-You now have a new group in your sidebar!
+Let’s navigate to an existing group or [create a new one](/docs/articles/create-custom-dashboards/).

 ## Creating a new insight